davidpagnon/Sports2D/README.md

 'use_contacts_muscles': ["", "Use model with contact spheres and muscles. false if not specified"], 'participant_mass': ["", "mass of the participant in kg or none.
 Defaults to 70 if not provided.
-No influence on kinematics (motion), only on kinetics (forces)"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'multiperson': ["", "multiperson involves tracking: will be faster if set to false. true if not specified"], 'tracking_mode': ["", "'sports2d' or 'deepsort'. 'deepsort' is slower, harder to parametrize but can be more robust if correctly tuned"], 'deepsort_params': ["", 'Deepsort tracking parameters: """{dictionary between 3 double quotes}""". \n\
+No influence on kinematics (motion), only on kinetics (forces)"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'tracking_mode': ["", "'sports2d' or 'deepsort'. 'deepsort' is slower, harder to parametrize but can be more robust if correctly tuned"], 'deepsort_params': ["", 'Deepsort tracking parameters: """{dictionary between 3 double quotes}""". \n\
                     Default: max_age:30, n_init:3, nms_max_overlap:0.8, max_cosine_distance:0.3, nn_budget:200, max_iou_distance:0.8, embedder_gpu: True\n\